HS2 Chilterns AONB Additional Projects Fund

 The Secretary of State has made £3m available to support work to identify local environmental integration and enhancement measures as Additional Projects within 3km either side of the HS2 route as it passes through the AONB.

 The Review Group Panel will be reviewing the projects and deciding on the allocation of funding on a periodic basis.
-Due to the integration nature of the projects, some are not going to be started till after construction of the train line is almost complete.
+Owing to the proximity of some of the projects to the HS2 construction zone, some will not be started until the train line is almost complete.

 Ridgeway Riding Route